 Temperatures below zero, with a foot of snow on the ground...not exactly the kind of conditions that are conducive to growing a crop of leafy greens.
-However, a new facility in west-central Wisconsin, the largest of its kind in the world, promises a year-round supply of a variety of leafy greens for salads, while also raising Atlantic salmon indoors.
+However, a facility in west-central Wisconsin, one of the largest of its kind in the world, promises a year-round supply of a variety of leafy greens for salads, while also raising Atlantic salmon indoors.

 The system of cultivating plants in water in a symbiotic environment with aquatic animals, such as fish, is known as aquaponics.
 In an aquaponic system, the fish produce waste, including ammonia, in the water.
 This water is then introduced to the plants, and along with nitrifying bacteria, the ammonia is converted into nitrites, and then nitrates.
 Nitrates serve as nutrients to the plants, and even the solid fish waste can serve as compost for the plants.
 The cycle is completed as the plants serve as natural filters for the water which is recirculated back to the fish tank.